 Portable generators can be very loud.
 Look for a unit with a low decibel rating, particularly if you’ll be using it near people.
 It’s especially important to choose a quiet generator if it will be used in a confined space.
 Some generators at the lower end of the wattage spectrum are rated as low as 57 decibels at 100% load.

 Quieter than conventional generators are silenced generators, which are enclosed in an acoustic cabinet.
 Quieter still — but more expensive —are inverter generators, which adjust the speed of the engine to demand instead of running at a constant speed, making them more efficient.
 These convert AC power to DC power before digitally “inverting” it back to AC power.

 Features that help you get the job done faster with less effort may be worth the investment.
 Here are a few to consider.

-- Tier 4 engine - If you’re planning to rent a diesel generator, look for one that meets the EPA’s Tier 4 emissions standards.
-Compared to previous models, these diesel generators reduce the amount of nitrous oxide, particulate matter and hydrocarbons released into the atmosphere.
+- Tier 4 engine:If you’re planning to rent a diesel generator, look for one that meets the EPA’s Tier 4 emissions standards.
+These diesel generators reduce the amount of nitrous oxide, particulate matter and hydrocarbons released into the atmosphere.

 Other handy features to look for include idle control, covered outlets and full-panel GFCI protection.